FedEx (FDX)

 5. Revenue Growth

-A company’s long-term performance is an indicator of its overall quality.
+A company’s long-term sales performance can indicate its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Unfortunately, FedEx’s 4.4% annualized revenue growth over the last five years was sluggish.
-This was below our standard for the industrials sector and is a tough starting point for our analysis.
+Over the last five years, FedEx grew its sales at a sluggish 3.1% compounded annual growth rate.
+This was below our standard for the industrials sector and is a rough starting point for our analysis.

-This quarter, FedEx reported modest year-on-year revenue growth of 3.1% but beat Wall Street’s estimates by 2.7%.
+This quarter, FedEx reported year-on-year revenue growth of 8.3%, and its $24 billion of revenue exceeded Wall Street’s estimates by 2.1%.

-Looking ahead, sell-side analysts expect revenue to grow 1.3% over the next 12 months, similar to its two-year rate.
-While this projection suggests its newer products and services will fuel better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 4.1% over the next 12 months.
+While this projection indicates its newer products and services will fuel better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 FedEx’s gross margin is slightly below the average industrials company, giving it less room to invest in areas such as research and development.
 As you can see below, it averaged a 27.1% gross margin over the last five years.
-Said differently, FedEx had to pay a chunky $72.94 to its suppliers for every $100 in revenue.
-FedEx Trailing 12-Month Gross Margin
+Said differently, FedEx had to pay a chunky $72.88 to its suppliers for every $100 in revenue.

-In Q3, FedEx produced a 29.8% gross profit margin, marking a 4.3 percentage point increase from 25.5% in the same quarter last year.
-FedEx’s full-year margin has also been trending up over the past 12 months, increasing by 1.3 percentage points.
+In Q1, FedEx produced a 29.2% gross profit margin, up 2.8 percentage points year on year.
+FedEx’s full-year margin has also been trending up over the past 12 months, increasing by 1.1 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-In Q3, FedEx generated an operating margin profit margin of 5.3%, in line with the same quarter last year.
+This quarter, FedEx generated an operating margin profit margin of 5.6%, in line with the same quarter last year.
 This indicates the company’s cost structure has recently been stable.

 8. Earnings Per Share

-We can take a deeper look into FedEx’s earnings to better understand the drivers of its performance.
-A five-year view shows that FedEx has repurchased its stock, shrinking its share count by 9.5%.
+Diving into the nuances of FedEx’s earnings can give us a better understanding of its performance.
+A two-year view shows that FedEx has repurchased its stock, shrinking its share count by 4.4%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.
-FedEx Diluted Shares Outstanding

 9. Cash Is King

-FedEx has shown poor cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 2.5%, lousy for an industrials business.
+FedEx has shown poor cash profitability relative to peers over the last five years, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 2.4%, below what we’d expect for an industrials business.

-FedEx’s free cash flow clocked in at $1.09 billion in Q3, equivalent to a 4.9% margin.
-This result was good as its margin was 4.5 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends are more important.
+FedEx’s free cash flow clocked in at $1.04 billion in Q1, equivalent to a 4.3% margin.
+This result was good as its margin was 1.2 percentage points higher than in the same quarter last year, building on its favorable historical trend.

 10. Return on Invested Capital (ROIC)